Work (Iggy Azalea song): Release and reception

 On 4 March 2013, Azalea posted a set of images from the clip on Instagram.
 The music video was initially scheduled for release on 11 March 2013, though it premiered two days later on Vevo on 13 March 2013.
 A behind-the-scenes segment was released on 3 April 2013.
 An alternate video directed by Colin Solal Cardo for an unreleased Adidas commercial surfaced online on 12 April 2014.

 Upon release, the music video was tagged with the warning "not suitable for work".
 It received praise from critics and was nominated for the MTV Video Music Award for Best New Artist at the 2013 ceremony, but lost to Austin Mahone's "What About Love".
 The visual also received three nominations at the 2013 UK Music Video Awards, in the categories for Best Styling in a Video, Vevo Best New Artist and Best Urban Video.
 Slant Magazine ranked the video at number 21 in their list of The 25 Best Music Videos of 2013; writer Sal Cinquemani stated that Azalea's swing set conjured that of Madonna's "Like a Prayer" (1989) and George Michael's "Freedom!
 '90".

+In France, the video was broadcast with blurring and a warning Not advised to kids under 10 years old (in French : déconseillé aux moins de 10 ans) during the day on some music channels while others chose to broadcast it after 10p.m with or without warning nor blurring following suggestive content and the lap dance scene, perceived as "too many explicit" for a day TV-broadcasting.